 Stock footage.
 This is what we’re all here for.
 This super useful resource for video and filmmaking has us all hooked up.
 To the point where the base of companies and services supplying it is growing day by day.
 And that’s where things get less easy: how to choose where to buy stock footage, having so many options around?
 Which are the best stock footage sites in the market?

-At FootageSecrets we got hands down to work and reviewed, analysed and compared all the options out there to bring you the Top List of Best Stock Footage Websites!
+At FootageSecrets we got hands down to work and reviewed, analyzed and compared all the options out there to bring you the Top List of Best Stock Footage Websites!

 Read it through, keep it at hand, share it with your friends and colleagues too.
 Because we all know it’s great being able to choose where to get your stock footage quick and easy and without a shred of doubt.